 A visit to Slovenia’s Sticna Monastery is a must!
 Walk the hallowed halls where more than 70 illuminated manuscripts were created by monk scribes between 1175 - 1181.
 Channel your inner scribe by having a go at calligraphy!
 Admire the cloisters, beautifully painter by John of Ljubljana.
 Sticna Monastery resonates with a legacy of rich traditions.

 Norwegian Rosemaling is a distinctive and beautiful folk-art style that dates back to the 16th century in Norway.
 Meet Torunn Rød Farsund of Os in Western Norway who honors her family's heritage and also uses her own sense of style to carry on this decorative art of floral designs.
+Learn more about Norwegian culture with BCD.

 In search of art in Cyprus we found the studio of Myranthi Constantinidou, a beautiful painter in Limassol, specialising in the art of iconography - and of feeling through art